 Although we are “underground,” that has more to do with the “underground” nature of the filmmaking (low budget, independent) than genre.
 We showcase dramas, comedies, action, adventure, crime, musicals, horror, sci-fi, thrillers, fantasies, mysteries, romances, animation, children’s, religious, lgbt, foreign, documentaries, experimental – basically anything, and it doesn’t have to bizarre or on the fringe, though we definitely delight in those.

 We do love our crazy home state with all of its rogue pythons, sequenced hurricanes and face eaters, but we have plenty of slots for films from beyond the Sunshine and from around the world, plus other worlds and worlds that don’t even exist – just as long as it’s interesting and innovative.
-In 2016, TBUFF had a program of 155 films from all across Florida, as well as from New York to Los Angeles and a dozen foreign countries.
-We've had filmmakers attending from as far away as Ireland and Poland.
+In addition to many Floridians, New Yorkers, Californians and Canadians, we've had filmmakers attending from as far away as Mexico, Ireland, Poland, England and Japan.

-Most attendees of the 2014, 2015 & 2016 events declared that the awards ceremony was the highlight, as we played clips of all nominees in each of the 22 categories in televised awards show style, and not just any random clip, but clips highlighting why each film or performance was nominated for that particular category.
+Most past attendees declared that the awards ceremony was the highlight, as we played clips of all nominees in each of the 28 categories in televised awards show style, and not just any random clip, but clips highlighting why each film or performance was nominated for that particular category.
 Yes, a lot of hard work, but more entertaining than most film festival award ceremonies featuring just names of films many audience members didn't see and so was well worth the response.
-One filmmaker pointed out that it was almost the equivalent of getting an additional showing in front of a filled auditorium.
+One filmmaker pointed out that it was almost the equivalent of getting an additional showing in front of a sold out large auditorium.
 We also had winners unable to attend (which were just a handful) send in an acceptance video that we played after announcing them as winners at the ceremony.
 And there was an Awards Party following the ceremony at a nearby upscale restaurant, among other parties.
 Please see the TBUFF site for pictures from the awards ceremony/party and nominees/winners.